Learn Spanish with Reggaeton Music with these 23 Song Recommendations (Full Translations Included!)

 ¿Cuantas novias tú tienes?

-How cute is that little boy of auntie
+How cute Auntie’s little boy is

 Look how big you are